edevars/helix-eye-course/README.md

 # Helix Eye

-- Support HRM with webpack
+- Support HMR with webpack
 - Support TypeScript in client and server

 ### Install dependencies